mitmedialab/rr_interaction/README.md

 - BACKCHANNEL ON/OFF: Enable or disable backchanneling.
 This means the robot will use input from the backchannel module to automatically perform backchanneling animations and speech actions when the user is speaking.
 By default, backchanneling starts disabled.
+You can add the word "STORY" with the "ON" toggle if you want to enable the use of  specific story prompts in addition to the regular backchannel actions during a story.
+All backchannel actions should be defined in the script config file; see `interaction_scripts/rr2_study/script_config.toml` for an example.

-For example, the following commands will set the maximum incorrect responses to 2 and the maximum game time allowed to 10 minutes, and enable backchanneling:
+For example, the following commands will set the maximum incorrect responses to 2 and the maximum game time allowed to 10 minutes, and enable backchanneling, with the occasional use of specific story prompts in addition to the regular backchannel actions:

 `SET MAX_INCORRECT_RESPONSES    2`

 `SET MAX_GAME_TIME 10`

-`SET BACKCHANNEL ON`
+`SET BACKCHANNEL ON STORY`

 #### ROBOT